cartheur/aiventure-computer/README.md

 This board needs to be put into production to support [emotional](https://emotional.toys) toys products.
 The following changes need to be considered so that this board is brought-up to the current (2024) technological standards.

-* CPU/GPU - Eight cores
+* CPU/GPU - Four cores - 64-bit
-* RAM (SDRAM) - 16 to 48 GB
+* RAM (SDRAM) - 16 GB
-* NVRAM (eMMC) - 250 to 500 GB
+    - Product tiers: 32GB, 64GB, 128GB.
+256GB, 512GB 1TB
+* NAND (100k writes)- 256 GB
-* Pin interfaces at board level (male headers) (Requirement)
+* Pin interfaces at board level (no headers) (Requirement)
 * Rechargable feature for JST connected battery retained but which allows higher-capacity batteries (Requirement)
-* USB should be USB-C (Requirement)
+* USB-C power, USB-B keyboard connectivity
-* Design in an open source toolset

-The above list is fluid as its specifics will change as the investigation ensues.
+* JST 3.5mm stereo connector

+Features nearly set for second-generation design.

 ## The target